abcnorio/nspawn-aiml/Readme.md

 fi
 ```

-Install the base system via debootstrap.
-We use only a minimal system and some network utilities.
+Now we install the base system via `debootstrap`.
+Only a minimal system and some network utilities are installed.

 ```bash
 debootstrap  --arch $ARCH --variant=minbase --include=systemd-container,systemd,dbus,iproute2,net-tools,iputils-ping $DEBOS $CONTFULLPATH/$VNAME http://deb.debian.org/debian/
 ```

 ### Manage the network

-Out example covers a host with bridge `br0`, a static IP for the host, and later we apply a static IP to the container as well.
+Our example covers a host with bridge `br0`, a static IP for the host, and later we apply a static IP to the container as well.
 Proceed only if you do not have already a bridge.

 > [!CAUTION]
 > READ GUIDES FOR YOUR SPECIFIC OS how to create a bridge if there is none (!).
 DO NOT TRY to let the network be managed by more than one service (!)
 Choose ONLY one, and then apply this service consequently.

 If you do not want to create a bridge with `systemd-networkd`, look for alternatives (`/etc/network/interfaces`, `NetworkManager/nmcli`, `bridge-utils/brctl`, ...), and apply those tools.
 Look into the tutorials of your OS/ Linux distribution which network management is the default and proceed.

+First we investigate the status quo.

 ```bash
 # static IP for host